microsoft/msphpsql/LinuxTutorial.md

   If you installed PHP from package, the output will be slightly different and will probably list more .ini files, but you will likely need to edit only the `php.ini` file listed under `Loaded Configuration File`.

 2. If `Loaded Configuration File` shows that a `php.ini` is loaded, edit that file.
 Otherwise go to the PHP directory in your home directory, run `cp php.ini-development php.ini` and copy the newly created `php.ini` file to the `Configuration File (php.ini) Path` indicated when running `php --ini`.
-If using the SQLSRV driver, add the following lines to your php.ini: `extension=php_sqlsrv_7_ts.so` or `extension=php_sqlsrv_7_nts.so` If using the PDO_SQLSRV driver, add `extension=php_pdo_sqlsrv_7_ts.so` or `extension=php_pdo_sqlsrv_7_nts.so`.
+If using the SQLSRV driver, add the following lines to your php.ini: `extension=php_sqlsrv_7_ts.so` or `extension=php_sqlsrv_7_nts.so`.
+If using the PDO_SQLSRV driver, add `extension=php_pdo_sqlsrv_7_ts.so` or `extension=php_pdo_sqlsrv_7_nts.so`.
 Change the names of the drivers accordingly if you have compiled them from source and they have different names.
 If necessary, specify the extension directory using extension_dir, for example: `extension_dir = “/usr/local/lib/php/extensions/”`.
 To find the default extension directory, run `php -i | grep extension_dir`.

+ Note that you can add lines to php.ini from the command line as follows:
+`echo "extension=sqlsrv.so" | sudo tee --append <path-to-php.ini>`

 3. Stop and restart the Apache web server.